chris-baird/squad-up/readme.md

 ### Known Issues
 * Site is not mobile or small screen friendly.
 * No error message if you log in with bad Credentials.
+* Message form does not empty out after each message.
+* After creating or deleting a game page is not updated(fixed with temporary full page refresh)

 ### Future updates
 * Ability to create and customize a profile page.